mmbmf1/mmbmf1/posts/nextjs-api-routes.md

 ## The Solution

 Import the shared database client and use it directly.
+One shared connection pool serves all your API routes, ensuring consistent behavior everywhere.
+Whether you're using Pages Router or App Router, the same import gives you access to the same efficient, well-managed database connection.

 **Pages Router:**
 ```typescript